 - Pensions to unable-to-work employees and families of workers who die due to a work injury or disease.

-Wage replacement (time-loss) eligibility is unprecedented on the worker being unable to return to work within three days of their occupational injury.
+Wage replacement (time-loss) eligibility requires that an injured worker is unable to return to work within three days of their occupational injury.

-As a network health care provider caring for injured workers, one of my responsibilities is to educate injured workers about the benefits they should and should not expect to receive from their workers compensation system.
+Network health care provider caring for injured workers share the responsibility of educating injured workers about the benefits they should and should not expect to receive from their workers compensation system.
+Providers also share in the responsibility of reporting unsafe work situations which they may become aware of when treating an injured worker.

 Although most work injury claims efficiently resolve, resolution of 5 percent of claims is protracted, accounting for 84 percent of the approximately $1 billion which is spent annually in Washington State for injured worker medical and time-loss expenses.